DawZi/pandas/projects/us-births-analysis/README.md

 - `projects/us-births-analysis/data/formated/highest_births_by_date.csv` – Dates with the highest recorded birth counts
 - `projects/us-births-analysis/data/formated/lowest_births_by_date.csv` – Dates with the lowest recorded birth counts

+## Insights
+- July through September are the most common months for births in the US.
+- The US birth rate began a significant decline around the time of the 2008 financial crisis.
+- Significantly fewer births are scheduled on weekends, with Tuesday being the most common day.
+- The vast majority of births (over 80%) occur on weekdays.

 ## Visualizations
 - ![Average births per month](plots/average_per_month.png)
 - ![Birth counts per year](plots/births_per_year.png)